pupubird/WebLaunchJS-2021/Basic.md

 -- by me 🤣

-Look around yourself, you are living in a world with full of data.
+Look around yourself, you are living in a world full of data.

-My laptop battery level is a data, my bottle's water level is also a data.
+My laptop battery level is data, my bottle's water level is also data.

-There are a lot of different type of data, be it a number (water level like litres, etc), a word (your name), etc.
+There are a lot of different types of data, be it a number (water level like liters, etc), a word (your name), etc.

 In JavaScript specifically, we have:

 1. **String** - a series of words like `"Rain Chai"`.
 It has to be wrapped in double or single quotes.
 2. **Number** - Integer or decimal number like `1`, `1.1`, `2.2`
-3. **Boolean** - it can only be `true` or `false` (literally, without double nor single quotes), useful for cases like `let isLoggedIn = true;`
+3. **Boolean** - it can only be `true or `false`(literally, without double nor single quotes), useful for cases like`let isLoggedIn = true;`
-4. **Undefined** - `undefined`, it's a state for a variable, it stands for "this variable is not defined, does not have any data.", you can think of it like void, it's empty.
-You will only use this in a more advance case, don't worry if you don't understand it now.
+4. **Undefined** - `undefined`, it's a state for a variable, it stands for "this variable is not defined, does not have any data.", you can think of it as void, it's empty.
+You will only use this in a more advanced case, don't worry if you don't understand it now.

 You may refer to [w3schools JavaScript data types documentation](https://www.w3schools.com/js/js_datatypes.asp) for more information.